lifs-tools/ils-ceramide-ring-trial/README.md

 This will run the code steps contained in the `_targets.R` file contained within the same folder.
 Please see the respective files for further information.

+In case of errors, or when you are customizing and debugging the pipeline, please see the comments in the `evaluation_debug.R` file and run the individual steps.

 ## Project Structure

 ### Protocols and Templates Folder